 The owner was listed as Lafayette Nominee Owner LLC, with an address at Target's corporate headquarters in Minneapolis, Minn.
 The acquisition of the site at 815 Hutchinson River Parkway at Lafayette Avenue went into contract in November and closed Feb.
 11, city property records published last Wednesday show.

-Paul Slayton, a principal with PA Associates.
+"We plan to build about 300,000 square feet of retail," said Paul Slayton, a principal with PA Associates.
 Target would own its own portion as a condominium, and the rest would be leased to other tenants.

 For the full story, please go here.